 Durham County Council have provided a range of resources to use on your daily 1 hour walk this document gives you ideas of how to learn outdoors.

-SEN support from Mrs Dorward: I hope that everyone is well and enjoying the sunshine in the garden.
-If anyone needs SEN support – no matter how small – please e-mail school and I’ll get back to you as soon as possible.
+SEN support from Mrs Dorward: If anyone needs SEN support – no matter how small – please e-mail school and I’ll get back to you as soon as possible.
 Stay safe.
 Mrs Dorward.

 Sent on behalf of Chris Affleck – Investing in Children Project Worker